-Appendix C to these Guidelines have been prepared to provide guidance to prospective LSS Developers seeking connection to the TNB or SESB Distribution Network.
-Contents of these Guidelines may differ from guidelines issued by other regulators or authorities and parties should obtain independent advice on the applicability of the same to themselves or their facilities.
+Appendix C shall be the guidance to participant in the LSS plant development seeking connection to the TNB or SESB Distribution Network.
+Contents of these Guidelines may differ from guidelines issued by other regulators or authorities and prospective participant in the LSS plant development should obtain independent advice on the applicability of the same to themselves or their facilities.

-Appendix C to these Guidelines have been prepared based on Prudent Utility Practices, experiences during implementation of FiT program and international practices.
+Appendix C to these Guidelines have been prepared based on Prudent Utility Practices, experiences during implementation of LSS program and international practices.

-MW described in this guideline refers to the AC side of the LSS Plant.
+MW described in these Guidelines refers to the AC side of the LSS Plant.

-Developers, operators and other parties involved in the planning, installation, commissioning and operation of LSS Plants power generation plant could utilise this guideline for:
+Developers, operators and other parties involved in the planning, installation, commissioning and operation of LSS Plants power generation plant could utilize these Guidelines for:

-- (a) Process of connection application
+- (a) Process of connection application;

-- (b) Technical requirements
+- (b) Technical requirements; and

-- (c) Commercial aspects
+- (c) Commercial aspects.